 - Frozen Baileys at O’Sheas: The consistency of a malt, but made with frozen Baileys Irish Creme.
 It’s cold.
 It’s refreshing.
 It’s delicious.
 It’s also the perfect cure for a hangover.

 Take advantage of free activities: Several casinos still offer worthwhile no-cost attractions to draw the gaming public in.
 We recommend making time for the Bellagio Fountains and Conservatory, Mirage’s Volcano, Fremont Street Experience’s light show, the Pawn Stars pawn shop, taking a photo with Binion’s $1 Million cash display, strolling through Flamingo’s wildlife habitat, or just bouncing from property to property.
-Free attractions are a must do in Vegas that we put together – There’s a lot!
+Here is a full breakdown of free things to do in Vegas that we put together – There’s a lot!

 See a show: The city of entertainment won’t leave you disappointed regardless of your tastes.
-Options range from acrobatic Cirque du Soleil shows, comedians, and top-tier singing talent to include Lady Gaga, Celine Dion, and Janet Jackson.
+Options range from acrobatic Cirque du Soleil shows, comedians, burlesque shows, and top-tier singing talent to include Lady Gaga, Celine Dion, and Janet Jackson.
 Oftentimes, discount show tickets can be purchased at the numerous Tix4Tonite locations up and down the Strip.

 Visit the Neon Museum: If you have even the faintest interest in Las Vegas history, the Neon Museum is an attraction that will put a perma-smile on your face.
 Historic neon signage from current casinos and properties long gone are on display during the day, and come to life at night as part of the Brilliant display which uses projectors to bring the signs back from the dead.